czq142857/BAE-NET/README.md

 ## Introduction
 We treat shape co-segmentation as a representation learning problem and introduce BAE-NET, a branched autoencoder network, for the task.
-The unsupervised BAE-NET is trained with all shapes in an input collection using a shape reconstruction loss, without ground-truth segmentations.
+The unsupervised BAE-NET is trained with a collection of un-segmented shapes, using a shape reconstruction loss, without any ground-truth labels.
 Specifically, the network takes an input shape and encodes it using a convolutional neural network, whereas the decoder concatenates the resulting feature code with a point coordinate and outputs a value indicating whether the point is inside/outside the shape.
 Importantly, the decoder is branched: each branch learns a compact representation for one commonly recurring part of the shape collection, e.g., airplane wings.
 By complementing the shape reconstruction loss with a label loss, BAE-NET is easily tuned for one-shot learning.
 We show unsupervised, weakly supervised, and one-shot learning results by BAE-NET, demonstrating that using only a couple of exemplars, our network can generally outperform state-of-the-art supervised methods trained on hundreds of segmented shapes.

 ## Citation
 If you find our work useful in your research, please consider citing: